haiyan-e-liu/Project_3_Recommendations_starbucks/README.md

 ## Project Motivation <a name = "motivation"></a>
 In this project, I build a few machine learning models to predict how consumers respond to promotions, so that future offers will be sent out effectively.
 Specifically, I aim to answer these five questions:

 * Who responds to promotional offers (including all offer types)?
-What characteristics are the most important?
+What characteristics are most important?
 * For people responding to different offers, how do their demographic characteristics differ?
 * If a person responds to an offer, how long does it take for him/her to complete the offer?
 How does this period differ for differnt offers?
 * If a person responds to an offer, how much would he/she spend based on demographics and offer type?